shaloo/docs.arcana/docs/concepts/gasless-ops.md

 ### Supported Chains

-The {{config.extra.arcana.product_name}} product gasless feature is powered by [Biconomy Gasless SDK v2](https://docs.biconomy.io/).
+The gasless transaction offered by the {{config.extra.arcana.company_name}} SDKs is powered by [Biconomy Gasless SDK v2](https://docs.biconomy.io/).
 Web3 app developers can set up gas tanks using the {{config.extra.arcana.dashboard_name}} and enable gasless operations in the app for one or more of the [supported chains](https://docs.biconomy.io/supportedchains/).

 ### Gas Tank Owner